langroid/langroid/docs/FAQ.md

 - **Query to StandAlone:** LLM rephrases the query as a stand-alone query.
    This can incur some latency.
 You can
     turn it off by setting `assistant_mode=True` in the `DocChatAgentConfig`.
-- **Retrieval:** Relevant passages (chunks) are retrieved using a collection of semantic/lexical similarity searches.
+- **Retrieval:** The most relevant passages (chunks) are retrieved using a collection of semantic/lexical similarity searches and ranking methods.
 There are various knobs in `DocChatAgentConfig` to control this retrieval.
 - **Relevance Extraction:** LLM is used to retrieve verbatim relevant portions from the retrieved chunks.
 This is typically the biggest latency step.
 You can turn it off by setting the `relevance_extractor_config` to None in `DocChatAgentConfig`.
+- **Answer Generation:** LLM generates answer based on final best

 See the [`doc-aware-chat.py`](https://github.com/langroid/langroid/blob/main/examples/docqa/doc-aware-chat.py)
 which illustrates some of these settings.